 - Open your two cans with a can opener and place tomatoes in your food processor.

 - Grab your sharp knife and chop onion and jalapeno pepper on your cutting board.
 Place both ingredients in your food processor.

-- Peel garlic and press garlic (using your garlic press) into the food processor.
+- Peel garlic and add garlic to food processor.

 - Wash and dry cilantro, place it in your food processor.